-Figure 1.
-The protein sequence is input to ESMFold to predict protein structures while using ProtTrans to extract sequence embeddings, which are used to generate the node features and edge features.
+As shown in Figure 1, GLMSite uses ESMFold to predict protein structures while using ProtTrans to extract sequence embeddings, which are used to generate the node and edge features.
 These are then fed into a geometric vector perceptron-based graph neural network (GVP-GNN).
-Finally, the information is sent to two individual networks respective for DNA- and RNA-binding-site predictions.
+And the information is sent to two individual networks respective for DNA and RNA-binding site predictions.